yossadh/yossadh.github.io/_pages/bookshelf.md

 I picked some tricks.
 But I think this book is better suited for more serious Python users, not a casual user like me.

 **2312 \| Kim Stanley Robinson ⭑⭑⭑**
 I think he can't outdo the epic Mars trilogy.
 But still a good read.
-Continuing the theme of interplanetary travel and human diaspora in the Solar system (the protagonist's hometown is in Mercury).
+Continuing from the Mars trilogy the theme of interplanetary travel and human diaspora in the Solar system (the protagonist's hometown is in Mercury).
 What to say, humans will be humans, whether they venture to new lands or new planets -- I think this is the running thread in Robinson's novels.

 **Westminster Shorter Catechism \| GI Williamson**